-All funds of the Association must be deposited into the financial account of the Association no later than 5 working days after receipt.
+All funds of the Association must be deposited into the financial account of the Association no later than five working days after receipt.

-With the approval of the Committee , the Treasurer may maintain a petty cash float provided that all money paid from or paid into the float is accurately recorded at the time of the transaction.
+With the approval of the Committee , the Treasurer may maintain a cash float provided that all money paid from or paid into the float is accurately recorded at the time of the transaction.

 Financial records